Best Practices: Migrating Content to hybris

 There is a set of components or their groups that can be enabled or disabled from the command line.
 The output files are placed into

-output folder.
+folder.
 Each component does only one thing and can be used separately from others.

 There is a common code for all components that helps to generate valid impex files.
 Each impex file has a header and a set of data sections.
 Each section has a section header and section data.
 The section header is basically INSERT or INSERT_UPDATE statement.
 The section data is a CSV data block compatible with IMPEX syntax.